CosmWasm/wasmd/x/wasm/IBC.md

 1. Channels *cannot* be opened by external clients, only the contract can initiate opening a channel, via an `IBCOpenChannel` message.
-This means that `ChanOpenInit` does not need to call the contract, but just verify that this contract did indeed just attempt to open this channel.
+This means that `ChanOpenInit` does not need to call the contract, but just verify that this contract did indeed attempt to open this channel.
 2. The counterparty has a chance for version negotiation in `OnChanOpenTry`, where the contract can apply custom logic.
-It provides the protocol versions that the initiator expects, and the contract can reject the connection or accept it and return the protocol version it will communicate with.
+It provides the protocol versions that the initiating party expects, and the contract can reject the connection or accept it and return the protocol version it will communicate with.
 3. `OnChanOpened` is called on the contract for both `OnChanOpenAck` and `OnChanOpenConfirm` containing the final version string (counterparty version).
 This gives a chance to abort the process if we realize this doesn't work.
-Or save the info (if we realize we have to use an older version of the protocol).
+Or save the info (we may need to define this channel uses an older version of the protocol for example).
 4. `OnChanClosed` is called on both sides if the channel is closed for any reason, allowing them to perform any cleanup.
-This will (likely? @cwgoes?) be accompanied by `IBCPacketFailed` callbacks for all the in-progress packets that were not processed before it closed, as well as all pending acks.
+This will be followed by `IBCPacketTimeout` callbacks for all the in-progress packets that were not processed before it closed, as well as all pending acks (pending the relayer to provide that).

 We require the following callbacks on the contract